shapeshiftONE/onerepo/products-and-services/shapeshift-platform/fox-fuel-rebates.md

 bountyPrice: 5USD
 ---

-# FOX Fuel - Introduction
+# FOX Fuel

-ShapeShift will now help cover your gas costs on trades by reimbursing you with FOX.
+The ShapeShift platform helps cover your gas fees on trades by reimbursing you with FOX.

+## Introduction

 Gas fees can be expensive when using DEXes to trade.
 The ShapeShift solution should ease that burden a bit.